-Dr. Clapcich and Dr. Tavormina offer a vast array of cosmetic, preventive and restorative services that help our patients achieve healthy, functional, and beautiful smiles.
+Dr. Clapcich offers a vast array of cosmetic, preventive and restorative services that help our patients achieve healthy, functional, and beautiful smiles.
 We work with families and patients of all ages in Millburn, NJ and the surrounding areas, using the latest in dental technology to provide comfortable services that will take any anxiety out of dental care.
-Our goal is for you to always leave the office with an improved smile!
+Our goal is for you to always leave the office with an improved smile.
+Call our friendly office today!

 Bonding is used on teeth that are chipped, cracked, misaligned, or discolored.
 A plastic putty-like resin is used to rebuild the teeth and make them look natural.
 The resin is exposed to a bonding light that dries and hardens it.
 The tooth is then smoothed and polished, leaving a beautiful smile.